aedobbyn/sentiment-analysis-monkeylearn/analysis.md

 ```

-We can make something reusable like:
+We can make something reusable like this.

 ```r